 Within the members of the Board, which are elected officials, there are appointed officers.
 They are elected by the Board members.
 The officers shall oversee their respective duties to facilitate the running of the meetings necessary to conduct the business of the community.

-Revised 2-15-24 ________

-Jennifer M. Duarte, Board President
+Each officer shall oversee their charge and implement the needs of the community with the assistance of the general manager and the supporting administrative staff.

 President

 The President is the chairperson of the Board charged with conducting and presiding over the meetings.
 The President shall preserve strict decorum and order and be well-versed in the parliamentary rules and regulations in order to conduct the meetings.
 They shall conduct the meeting in a fair and impartial manner.
+The President has the same rights as any other member of the Board of Directors to vote, make motions, and participate in discussion.

 The President shall:

 Determine if there is a quorum